|The Brain Mind Center|

 We Prefer Clean Air, Pure Water, Healthy Food and Clear Minds

-Antidepressant drugs have become a big business, the promotion of "depression" as a illness, treatable with drugs has become a scandalous enterprise with little or no merit.
+Antidepressant drugs have become a big business, the promotion of depression as an illness, treatable with drugs has become a scandalous enterprise with little merit.
 Antidepressants were a hard sell until recently.
 Although many drugs in this class modified the behavior of patients, their slow action and many side effects were negative features.
-The introduction of a “new class” of antidepressants that increase serotonin activity, led by Prozac changed the market for psychotropic drugs.
-The effects of Prozac on “personality” were widely publicized and drug companies advertise indirectly and, more recently directly to the consumer, relegating phys

 Lauren Slater call Prozac the "Big Mac of Medicine" because of its popularity and the faddish consumer appeal based on the futile hope that a drug could resolve human suffering.
 She described the dramatic and brief benefits of taking Prozac: "those first few mornings were fairy tales, tall tales, replete with all the bent beauty of a New World."
 Her story is not simple, however and the long-term effects of taking the drug are mixture of benefits and negative effects.
 The initial recovery from depression is not sustained and a three or four phase sequence can often be discerned, beginning with an initial improvement that occurs in the first 2 to 4 weeks.
 The statement “the first time was the best time" applies to most, if not to all psychotropic drugs.